Goldtail (Allocnemis leucosticta)

 Length up to 46mm; Wingspan reaches 57mm.

-A distinctive and easily recognised damselfly.
-Unlike any other species in the region.
+The Goldtail is a distinctive and easily recognised damselfly.
+It is unlike any other species in the region.

 Largely black above and pale below with light blue-green stripes on the thorax.
 The diagnostic features include amber-washed wings with large white pterostigmas, and the males have golden-yellow terminal segments on the abdomen.